NNLP-IL/Hebrew-Resources/README.rst

 * `CC100 <https://data.statmt.org/cc-100/?fbclid=IwAR2czQ8iHkINcK3oAoYTtIRcsj0TaiKOedor6S3Xzb-9-djTnHrK5D69lD0>`_ {MIT} - This corpus is an attempt to recreate the dataset used for training XLM-R. This corpus comprises of monolingual data for 100+ languages, including Hebrew.
 This was constructed using the urls and paragraph indices provided by the CC-Net repository by processing January-December 2018 Commoncrawl snapshots.

+* `Sefaria <https://github.com/Sefaria/Sefaria-Export/>`_ {Each text is licensed separately} - Structured Jewish texts and metadata with free public licenses, exported from Sefaria's database.

 **1.1.2 Annotated Datasets**